blazium-engine/blazium-docs/contributing/documentation/docs_writing_guidelines.rst

 Writing guidelines
 ==================

-The Godot community is rich and international.
+The Blazium community is rich and international.
 Users come from all around the world.
 Some of them are young, and many aren't native English speakers.
 That's why we must all write using a clear and a common language.
 For the class reference, the goal is to make it easy to read